“How I detest the dawn. The grass looks as though it’s been left out all night” The Dark Corner (1946).

 The beautiful, seductive and dangerous femme fatale, the private eye, the anti-hero, chiaroscuro, low-key lighting, high-angle shots, rain-washed streets, scuttling footsteps fading into the distance, crime, corruption, death, suffering, paranoia, tragedy, unhappiness and existential despair are all characteristics of film noir, a genre of the 1940s and 1950s with its roots in German Expressionism.

 This Written English course forms one half of the compulsory module ang311: Integrated Language Skills.
-The module is assessed via a portfolio and the assessment requirements are a take-home essay and an edited version of this essay.
+The module is assessed via a portfolio and the assessment requirements here are a take-home essay and a written language test.
 The grade will be added to the result from Spoken English.
 Homework assignments as required by the lecturer will count towards active participation.